-The main objective of the Industry Affiliates Program is to support the mutual needs of business, industry, and academia in computer research, development, and education.
+The main objective of the Allen School's Industry Affiliates Program is to support the mutual needs of business, industry, and academia in computer research, development, and education.
 This is accomplished by providing appropriate mechanisms for technical exchange and collaboration and employment of students.

 The program offers many benefits to business and industry.
 There is the opportunity to influence computing research and education and to participate in long-range technical assessments of problems and directions in the field.
 Contacts with prospective employees can be established easily; affiliates have early access to student resumes and student and faculty publications.
 Special seminars and short courses can be arranged.
 Faculty members are available for informal technical discussions and more formal presentations.

 The advantages to the University are also substantial.
 We can learn about current problems in industry.
 Students become acquainted with industrial needs.
 The co-op program and summer internships in local and national industry provide students with a complementary element to their education.
-The result of the interaction is greater excellence in both the research and teaching missions of the department.
+The result of the interaction is greater excellence in both the research and teaching missions of the school.

 How to Join

 Membership in the Industry Affiliates Program requires a qualifying contribution to the department.
 Contribution guidelines are modest:

 - $250 for individual entrepreneurs or startups with 10 or fewer employees